Our top pick for

 While General Dynamics Corporation's payout ratio might seem fairly standard, it's worth remembering that General Dynamics Corporation may be investing much of the rest of its net profits in future growth.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while General Dynamics Corporation's is 1.0422.
-This would suggest that General Dynamics Corporation's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (NYSE average) beta is 1, while General Dynamics Corporation's is 0.429.
+This would suggest that General Dynamics Corporation's shares are less volatile than average (for this exchange).